Last week, I got this email from Robert Hahn, whom I interviewed a few months ago on this podcast. He wrote:

 Coinbase and other exchanges let you fund your account with a credit card (albeit with high fees).

-Similarly, you can buy Bitcoin via Bitcoin ATM machines that are easy to find in major cities.
+Similarly, you can buy Bitcoin via Bitcoin ATMs, which are easy to find in major cities.
 However, once again, they usually slam you with high fees.

 Where to store your crypto